kevinveenbirkenbach/swap-forge/README.md

-# create-linux-swap-file
+# create-linux-swapfile
-Creates a linux swap file
+Creates a linux swapfile